Want to sound more like a native English speaker? Then you need to create the natural rhythm and melody of American English through sentence stress.

 You’ll be able to create the natural rhythm of English by stressing the content words and de-emphasizing or reducing the rest.

-From there, you can evolve the way that you speak to sound even more like a native speaker, but first, let’s focus on those content words.
+From there, you can work on thought groups, but first, let’s focus on those content words.

-You definitely want to get started stressing those content words to be understood by a native English speaker!
+You definitely want to get started stressing those content words to be more easily understood by other English speakers!

 Like I said earlier, using the expected natural rhythm of English will help native speakers understand you because you’re emphasizing the words that carry the most meaning of the sentence.